Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 When taking a look at the labor shortage across different industries, the education and health services sector, and the professional and business services sector, consistently exhibit the highest number of job openings.
 It's worth noting that professional and business services span a broad spectrum of occupations including legal services, scientific research, as well as roles like landscaping workers, cleaners, and waste disposal workers.

 Meanwhile, in more stable, higher paying industries, such as financial activities and manufacturing, the number of employees quitting has been lower.

 The most recent jobs report from the Bureau of Labor Statistics indicates that thousands of individuals are joining the workforce, which is good.
 However, labor force participation still does not match what it was before the pandemic for a variety of reasons.

-If the labor force participation rate were at the February 2020 level, we would have an additional 1.47 million people in the workforce as of September 2023 — and this shortage is impacting all industries in nearly every state.
+If the labor force participation rate were at the February 2020 level, we would have an additional 2.2 million people in the workforce— and this shortage is impacting all industries in nearly every state.
 Even if every unemployed worker were to fill an open job within their respective industry, there would still be millions of unfilled job positions, highlighting the widespread labor shortage.